neemiasjr/symfony_4_customer_service_rest_api/README.md

     url: http://localhost:8000/api/listings/{id} (where {id} is id of existing listing you want to delete, for example http://localhost:8000/api/listings/326)

     Response HTTP status should be 204 (endpoint is successfully executed, but there is nothing to return)

+    * Errors are also taken into account (see PHPUnit tests on which errors are addressed) and usually if there was an error during your request, special JSON response will be return.
+Here are examples:

+    You will see this in case item is deleted already or in case of inexisting endpoint:
+    {
+        "error": {
+            "code": 404,
+            "message": "Not Found"
+        }
+    }

+    Here is response in case you tried to filter by city_id=XXX:
+    {
+        "error": {
+            "code": 400,
+            "message": "Unexpected city_id"
+        }
+    }

+    Here is a response in case you are trying to use inexisting section id to create new listing:
+    {
+        "error": {
+            "code": 400,
+            "message": "Unable to find section by given section_id" }
+    }

+    * There are many other errors addressed, but JSON result you get back is consistent and looks like in examples just described.

 ## To improve this REST API you can implement:
 - pagination